 speaker

 Mukul Garg

 Sure.
-And similarly on similar track, is there something we need to kind of re-visualize in terms of the sanctity of large deal TCV which we disclose?
-Your commentary on pipeline and large deal wins continues to remain very robust, but there is a fair bit of pain which you are kind of talking about from a discretionary side which would be coming out of the large deal number.
-So can you share the impact on overall TCV or is that something which you would kind of start reassessing simply because it's giving a misleading picture when you look at only the large deal win?
+And, you know, similarly on similar track, you know, is there, you know, something we need to kind of re-visualize in terms of sanctity of large deal TCV which we disclose?
+Your commentary on pipeline and large deal wins. continues to remain very robust but there is a fair bit of pain which you are kind of talking about from a discretionary side which would be coming out of the large deal number so you know can you share the impact on overall tcv or is that something you know which you would kind of start reassessing simply because it's giving a misleading picture when you look at only the last deal

 speaker

 So there are some distinctions.
 What we are seeing in the large deals, mega deals, wins, in the pipeline and what's more recent in the past quarters was more on cost or efficiency or consolidation.
 And so that work is continuing.
-What we reference on the slowdown is more on discretionary projects which are projects or transformation projects which are from before which could have been paused or slowed down by the client.
-And specifically in the industries where we reference the impact.
-Those are the ones we are seeing.
-So they are not in a sense correlated with the large deals that we are looking at today.
+What we reference on the slowdown is more on discretionary projects which are projects or transformation projects which are from before which could have been paused or slowed down by the client and specifically in the industries where we reference the impact.
+Those are the ones we're seeing.
+So they're not in a sense correlated with the large deals that we're looking at today.

+speaker